 - Know your child's personal best peak flow reading.

-- Know your child's peak flow reading that tells you if his or her asthma is getting worse.
+- Know your child's peak flow reading that tells you if their asthma is getting worse.

-- Know your child's peak flow reading that means you need to call your child's doctor.
+- Know your child's peak flow reading that means you need to call your child's provider.

-Keep the phone number for your child's doctor or nurse with you.
+Keep the phone number for your child's provider with you.

 Triggers may make asthma symptoms worse.
 Know which triggers make your child's asthma worse and what to do when this happens.
 Common triggers include: